teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_administration/uc_administration_manage_workspaces/uc5_choose_criteria.md

 This use case allows to configure the impact criteria to perform an estimation.

 **Navigation Path**
-- Administration panel / Manage organizations / Visualize workspace / configure criteria for one subscriber
+- Administration panel / Manage workspaces / Visualize workspace / configure criteria for one organization
-- Administration panel / Manage users / Visualize role / configure criteria for one organization
+- Administration panel / Manage users / Visualize role / configure criteria for one workspace
 - Digital Services panel / My DI inventory / My Digital Service footprint view / configure criteria for my digital service
 - Information System panel / My IS inventory / My Information System / configure criteria for my information system

 **Access Conditions**
-The connected user must have the subscriber administrator role for at least one subscriber or organization administrator role for at least one organization.
+The connected user must have the organization administrator role for at least one organization or workspace administrator role for at least one workspace.

 ## State Diagram
 {{< mermaid >}}

 flowchart TD;

-    subgraph Subscriber#1[<i> Subcriber]
+    subgraph Organization#1[<i> Subcriber]
-        Subscriber#1_Admin[fa:fa-cogs Criteria default for the Subscriber]
-        subgraph Organization
         Organization#1_Admin[fa:fa-cogs Criteria default for the Organization]
+        subgraph Workspace
+            Workspace#1_Admin[fa:fa-cogs  Criteria default for the Workspace]
             subgraph IS1DS1[ User level]
                 IS1("Override criteria for My Information Systems")
                 DS1("Override criteria for My Digital Services")